Free Shamrock & Four-Leaf Clover Templates (+ 11 Easy Craft Ideas!)

 7. Marbled Shaving Cream Art

-Large shamrock with green marbled shaving cream swirls
+Large shamrock with marbled shaving cream design.

 Shaving cream marbling is such a fun process art activity for kids to do!